 What do you see on the horizon?

-As pressure on the U.S. EPA, both financial and political, to spend as little as possible increases, the burden of paying for Superfund cleanups will fall almost exclusively on “responsible parties,” including those with an attenuated nexus to the contaminated properties.
-Attentive and aggressive lawyering will be essential to ensuring that the burden falls on those parties that actually caused or contributed to the environmental threat, rather than on innocent landowners.
+As pressure on the US EPA and NYS DEC, both financial and political, to spend as little as possible increases, the burden of paying for Superfund cleanups will fall almost exclusively on “responsible parties,” including those with an attenuated nexus to the contaminated properties.
+Attentive and aggressive lawyering will be essential to ensuring that the burden falls on those parties that actually caused or contributed to the environmental threat.